CostaTech/TencleOS/README.md

 TencleOS began as a Python project - a collection of apps and games unified under one menu system.
 It was functional but limited to Python's ecosystem.

 **Phase 2: The TLang Revolution (Current)**
-When TLang was created with its revolutionary customizable syntax, we asked: *"Can TLang build real applications?"*
+When TLang was created with its unique syntax, we asked: *"Can TLang build real applications?"*

 The answer: **Convert TencleOS to TLang.**